exilenorth/RcloneQBController/docs/TECHNICAL_SPECIFICATION.md

 ### 5.2.
 OpenVPN
 The `qb_cleanup_ratio.ps1` script's functionality is dependent on an active OpenVPN connection.
 The application will not manage the VPN connection itself but will perform a pre-run check as described in section 3.3.
 The user is responsible for having a compatible OpenVPN client installed and configured.
 The application documentation will clearly state this prerequisite.

+### 5.3. `Hardcodet.NotifyIcon.Wpf`
+This external library is used to implement the system tray icon functionality, allowing the application to run in the background and be managed from the Windows system tray.

 ### 5.3.
 Dependency Management Strategy